ASAD128/caffe-cart/README.md

 # README
-Caffè Cart - A simple application to order your favorite coffee shop items
+Caffe Cart - A simple application to order your favorite coffee shop items

-## Overview and Features
+## Features

 User is able to: